 The environmental factors include:

-Smoking in pregnancy can increases your risk of having a baby with congenital heart defects.
+Smoking in pregnancy can increase your risk of having a baby with congenital heart defects.

-Consuming alcohol in pregnancy can be detrimental for your baby’s heart and there are high chances that your baby is born with heart defects.
-Alcohol also puts your baby under risk of catching FAS or fetal alcohol syndrome, which may also lead to heart problems in babies.
+Consuming alcohol in pregnancy can be detrimental to your baby’s heart and there are high chances that your baby will be born with heart defects.
+Alcohol also puts your baby at risk of catching FAS or fetal alcohol syndrome, which may also lead to heart problems in babies.

 2. Genetic factors